 Given the lack of parking spaces in Alyth, we put this final important decision to a community vote. between the two possible layouts:

 - 2 bridges and retain parking spaces, or

 - 3 bridges and lose 4 parking spaces on Commercial Street

-Drawings showing the two options were available to view in Alyth Library and are here Alyth Bridge Proposals [5Mb].
+View the Alyth Bridge Proposals [5Mb] drawings showing the two options, these also available to view in Alyth Library.
 Alyth residents were asked to cast their vote for their preferred layout by the 31st July in order that work can start on building as soon as possible.
 Voting forms were available locally and people could vote online.
 Around 70 people came to find out more and cast their vote at a drop in information evening held on the 12th July from 6pm to 8pm in the Ogilvie Rooms in Alyth.
 View the latest Alyth Placecheck Newsletter [644Kb].